Dive All Raja Ampat With a Small Group of Reef-Friendly Divers!

 Any flight or any hotel before/after the liveaboard

-- At the heart of the Coral Triangle, Raja Ampat is one of the most biodiverse underwater ecosystems of our planet!
+At the heart of the Coral Triangle, Raja Ampat is one of the most biodiverse underwater ecosystems on our planet!

-- Abundant pelagic life: many species of reef sharks, white and black tips, wobbegong sharks, bamboo sharks, reef mantas at nearby cleaning stations, and majestic oceanic mantas in open water.
+Abundant pelagic life: many species of reef sharks, white and black tip, wobbegong sharks, bamboo sharks, reef mantas at nearby cleaning stations, and majestic oceanic mantas in open water.

 On the night dive we'll be doing in Misool, we'll search for the Epaulette, or Walking shark